jamespatrickmanning/FSRS/FSRS data processing/README.md

 ### Logged depth quality control tests

 <b>qc_logged_depth</b>: Suspect based upon a logged change in location not corresponding to change in depth.
- - For depths above 20 meters, data is flagged as suspect if consecutives depths are greater than 10 meters.
+ - For depths shallower than 20 meters, data is flagged as suspect if consecutives depths are greater than 10 meters.
- - For depths below 20 meters, data is flagged as suspect if consecutives depths are greater than 15%.
+ - For depths deeper than 20 meters, data is flagged as suspect if consecutives depths are greater than 15%.

 <div align="center">